 Pre-exhaustion and post-exhaustion supersets should be part of your training routine.

-Supersets save time (less rest and more exercises in less time), increase your training intensity, allow you to overload your muscles, make your workout more challenging, and you add a little fun to your workouts.
+Supersets save time (less rest and more exercises in less time), increase your training intensity, allow you to overload your muscles, make your workout more challenging, and add a little fun to your workouts.
 They promote new growth and are especially useful when training past plateaus.